-Job titles for graduates are diverse, and may include: AI engineer, machine learning engineer, analytics specialist, business intelligence analyst, business intelligence developer, data analyst, and research scientist.
+Job titles for AI professionals are very diverse, and may include: AI engineer, machine learning engineer, business intelligence developer, research scientist and web analyst.

 An Australian Bachelor degree or equivalent from a recognised tertiary institution with a grade point average (GPA) of at least 2.0 out of 4.0 (equivalent to at least a credit average), in computing, science, engineering or health